BHT explores some of the more outlandish royal birth traditions that we bet you don't know.

 The act is updated

 Upon Prince George’s arrival in 2013, the rules were revised in the Succession to the Crown Act of 2013 so that a monarch’s male and female offspring have an equal right to the throne, and a younger boy could not jump ahead of his older sister in the line of succession.
 This meant that Princess Charlotte, born in 2015, couldn't be passed by her younger brother Prince Louis when he was born in 2018.
-She is still fourth to the throne behind Prince George, Prince William, and Prince Charles.
+She is still third to the throne behind Prince George and Prince William

 * Originally published in Apr 2019.